How to Buy, Store & Cook Kūmara

 1. Red kūmara - Owairaka Red

 Red kūmara (Owairaka) is NZ's best known kūmara and is regarded as a culinary icon.
 It has a deep red skin and a firm creamy white flesh with red veins.
-Red skinned kūmara are an incredibly robust variety, which make them perfect for salads or roasting and make outstanding Kūmara wedges.
+Red skinned kūmara are an incredibly robust variety, making them perfect for salads or roasting and make outstanding Kūmara wedges.
 They are a healthy substitute for potatoes and can be cooked in similar ways.

 2. Orange kūmara - Beauregard